 ASTM C31/AASHTO T 23 requires the molds to be placed on a level, stable surface and filled with the proper amount of fresh concrete; 4x8in molds are filled in two equal layers, and 6x12in molds require three equal layers.
 Each layer is rodded 25 times, and then the mold is tapped with a rubber mallet to consolidate the sample.
 When using a vibrator, both cylinder sizes are filled in two equal layers.
 For each layer, the vibrator is inserted once in 4x8in molds and twice in 6x12in molds.
 A trowel or the tamping rod is used to strike off the surface and produce a flat, even finish.

 Conventional concrete mix designs are based on meeting strength objectives at 28 days of age.
 Since strength development occurs predictably, early cylinder tests can estimate final strengths.
 Multiple test cylinders cast from the same fresh concrete sample can forecast strength issues sooner.
-The exact number of cylinders in a set or timing of earlier tests is mostly left to the specifier but typically includes 3 to 5 cylinders.
+The exact number of cylinders in a set or timing of earlier tests is mainly left to the specifier but typically includes 3 to 5 cylinders.
 The controlling test at 28 days consists of the average strength of two cylinders.
 The other samples may include a test at 3 or 7 days to estimate strength development and a "hold" cylinder if there are discrepancies in the 28-day tests.

 Initial Curing: Choose Wisely!